-Thank you for your interest in the 2015 UW Medicine EMS & Trauma Conference.
-This two-day multidisciplinary conference highlights current issues in trauma care throughout the continuum: pre-hospital, emergency, critical care, acute care and rehabilitation.
+Thank you for your interest in the UW Medicine EMS & Trauma Conference.
+This two-day multidisciplinary conference occurs annually at the end of September and highlights current issues in trauma care throughout the continuum: pre-hospital, emergency, critical care, acute care and rehabilitation.
 Nationally recognized speakers and local experts in trauma care will present topics pertinent to nurses, physicians, paramedics, social workers, program managers and other healthcare professionals.

 - Identify critical concerns in the continuum of care for adult and pediatric trauma patients and describe situations where triage to higher levels of care may be indicated.